souzatharsis/podcastfy/paper/paper.md

   - Limited support for real-time content processing.
   - May require additional processing for users with specific accessibility needs.

 These limitations highlight areas for future development and improvement of the framework.
-Users should carefully consider these constraints when implementing Podcastfy for their specific use cases and requirements.
+Users should carefully consider these constraints when implementing `Podcastfy` for their specific use cases and requirements.

 # Conclusion

-Podcastfy contributes to multimodal content accessibility by enabling the programmatic transformation of digital content into conversational audio.
+`Podcastfy` contributes to multimodal content accessibility by enabling the programmatic transformation of digital content into conversational audio.
 The framework addresses accessibility needs through automated content summarization and natural-sounding speech synthesis.
 Its modular design and configurable options allow for flexible content processing and audio generation workflows that can be adapted for different use cases and requirements.

-As an open-source project, Podcastfy benefits from continuous community-driven improvements and adaptations, helping support its long-term value and relevance in meeting evolving user requirements and accessibility standards.
+As an open-source project, `Podcastfy` benefits from continuous community-driven improvements and adaptations, helping support its long-term value and relevance in meeting evolving user requirements and accessibility standards.

-We invite contributions from the community to further enhance the capabilities of Podcastfy.
-Whether it's by adding support for new input modalities, improving the quality of conversation generation, or optimizing the TTS synthesis, we welcome collaboration to make Podcastfy more powerful and versatile.
+We invite contributions from the community to further enhance the capabilities of `Podcastfy`.
+Whether it's by adding support for new input modalities, improving the quality of conversation generation, or optimizing the TTS synthesis, we welcome collaboration to make `Podcastfy` more powerful and versatile.

 # Acknowledgements

-We acknowledge the open-source community and the developers of the various libraries and tools that make Podcastfy possible.
+We acknowledge the open-source community and the developers of the various libraries and tools that make `Podcastfy` possible.
 Special thanks to the developers of LangChain, Llamafile and HuggingFace.
 We are particularly grateful to all our [contributors](https://github.com/souzatharsis/podcastfy/graphs/contributors) who have helped improve this project.

 # Appendix